dfinity/portal/docs/developer-docs/integrations/sns/launching/launch-summary.md

   controllers.
 Also, this includes "registering" the dapp with the SNS so that SNS root is aware that it controls these canisters.

-  The registration is done by SNS proposal.
+  The registration is done by **SNS proposal**.

-  As there are already initial neurons (from Step 2), this, as well as potential upgrades to the dapp, can be realized by SNS proposals and by the majority of initial neurons voting in favor of them.
+  As there are already initial neurons (from Step 3), this, as well as potential upgrades to the dapp, can be realized by SNS proposals and by the majority of initial neurons voting in favor of them.
   The initial neurons cannot do other things, such as changing